ForeSummer/ForeSummer.github.io/README.md

 # ForeSummer.github.io
 Personal Page of Guoyang Wei
-# Develop with Grunt!
+# Developed with Grunt!
+If you have node.js installed, then run
 	npm install
+Then develop with fun!